astropy/photutils/docs/index.rst

         ^^^^^^^^^^^^^^^^^^^

         New to Photutils?
 Check out the getting started guides.
-They contain an introduction to Photutils's main concepts and links to additional tutorials.
+They contain an overview of Photutils and an introduction to its main concepts.

         +++